YTang1011/4200project/README.md

 Hello,

-the lastest branch is database_firebase, plz make sure you download it for full features
+This branch is latest version, plz make sure you download it for full features

 In order to run it, plz obtain a google map api key from google cloud console